-Reports in modules other than Job Cost, Material Requirements Planning, Payroll, TimeCard, or Work Order can be exported to additional files types, such as PDF or HTML, and they can be saved to your hard drive or e-mailed.
-You can also elect to export only the data portion of reports (header information is excluded) in these modules.
+Reports can be exported to other files types, such as CSV, Excel, or PDF, and they can be saved to your hard drive or e-mailed.
+You can also export only the data portion of reports (header information is excluded).